 Uses of Ground Crayfish

-It is an all-purpose seasoning that can be incorporated into a variety of dishes.
+Just like ground pepper, it is an all-purpose seasoning that can be incorporated into a variety of dishes.
 Common uses include:

 Soups and Stews

 It is a crucial ingredient in many traditional soups and stews, such as Egusi Soup, Okro Soup, Pepper Soup, and Oha Soup.
+A spoon of ground crayfish can really change how your soup taste.

 Rice and Bean Dishes